Nicolas-mahe/ansible-windows/labs/extra-labs/extra-lab_02.md

 This script is custom made and is for creating, removing and modifying a file.

-3) Try to run the script into your own project (you have to change a bit ansible.cfg)
+3) Call the script in a playbook or role as you would with any other built-in modules